-All energy-isolating devices that are needed to control the machine's energy source must be located.
+Energy-isolating devices that are needed to control the machine's energy source must be identified.
 These devices must then be used to isolate the machine or equipment from its energy source(s).

 De-energizing equipment means isolating it from its energy source and controlling potential energy so that no energy can flow to the equipment.
 The method you use to de-energize equipment depends on the form of energy and the means available to control it.

 Below is a list of safe practices for de-energizing equipment.

 Stored energy must be released after equipment has been de-energized.
 Below is a list of possible sources of stored energy.

 If the energy could return to a hazardous level, make sure that it remains isolated from the equipment until all service work is finished.
 Below is a list of safe practices for dissipating potential energy.